Despite Microsoft ending support for its Windows XP in 2014, many people continue to use this operating system.

 How do I update my browser on Windows XP?

 Updating your browser on Windows XP is not the same way you do on the latest operating systems.
 This is because most of the browsers you use have stopped providing support for the OS.

 So, you will need to download the installer for the latest version of the browser to update and install it manually.

-There you have it: a list and review of the best browsers to use on Windows XP.
+There you have it: a list and review of the best browsers on Windows XP.
 These apps all have different strong points, but they are all safe.

-Do you need a list for current operating systems, like the best browsers for Windows 11?
-Then check our detailed guide for the best options to choose.
+Do you need a list of current operating systems, like the best browsers for Windows 11?
+Then check our detailed guide for the best options.